gabrielpg33/didi_index/README.md

 The Didi Index is a technical indicator used in stock trading.
 It is based on the concept of moving average crossovers.
 The key elements are as follows:

 - 3-period, 8-period, and 20-period moving averages are used.
-- When the 3-period MA crosses above the 8-period MA, it's considered a BUY event.
+- When the 3-period MA crosses above the 8-period MA and the 20-period crosses below the 8-period MA, it's considered a BUY event.
-- When the 3-period MA crosses below the 8-period MA, it's considered a SELL event.
+- When the 3-period MA crosses below the 8-period MA and the 20-period crosses above the 8-period MA, it's considered a SELL event.
 - The "perfect needle point" occurs when all three MAs cross simultaneously.

 ## Usage